 - When an offence leading to a penalty shot is committed, a penalty shot shall be awarded to the non-offending team.
-If a penalty shot is awarded during a delayed penalty or caused by an offence - If a penalty shot is awarded during a delayed penalty or caused by an offence leading to a penalty, the rules concerning penalties in connection with a penalty shot shall also be applied. - 2) The penalty shot shall be taken from the centre spot. - All players except the player taking the penalty shot and the defending goal-keeper shall be in their substitution zones during the entire penalty shot.
+If a penalty shot is awarded during a delayed penalty or caused by an offence leading to a penalty, the rules concerning penalties in connection with a penalty shot shall also be applied. - 2) The penalty shot shall be taken from the centre spot. - 3) All players except the player taking the penalty shot and the defending goalkeeper shall be in their substitution zones during the entire penalty shot.
 The goalkeeper shall be on the goal line when the penalty shot starts.

+In case of a dispute the goalkeeper shall enter the rink first.
 The goalkeeper must not be replaced by a field player.
 If the goalkeeper commits an offence during the penalty shot, a new penalty shot shall be awarded and any prescribed penalty carried out.
-If another player in the offending team commits an offence during the penalty shot, a new penalty shot shall be awarded and the offence considered sabotage of play. - 4) The player taking the penalty shot may play the ball an unlimited number of times, but the ball has to be in a forward movement during the entire penalty shot.
+If another player in the offending team commits an offence during the penalty shot, a new penalty shot shall be awarded and the offence considered sabotage of play.

+4) The player taking the penalty shot may play the ball an unlimited number of times, but the ball has to be in a forward movement during the entire penalty shot.
 As soon as the goalkeeper has touched the ball, the player taking the penalty shot must not touch the ball again during the penalty shot.
+Corrections the stopped during the entire penalty shot.
+Forward movement implies away from the stopped during the penalty shot.

 Game time shall be stopped during the entire penalty shot.
 Forward movement implies away from the centre line.
 If the ball hits the front face of the goal then the goalkeeper, and passes the goal line from the front, the goal shall be allowed.
-If the ball at the very start of a penalty shot is drawn backwards the penalty shot shall be interrupted and started all over again. - 5) If a 2 minute bench penalty is imposed in connection with a penalty shot, the 2 minute bench penalty shall be noted in the match record only if the penalty shot does not result in a goal.
+If the ball at the very start of a penalty shot is drawn backwards the penalty shot shall be interrupted and started all over again.

+5) A 2 minute bench penalty imposed in connection with a penalty shot shall be noted in the match record only if the penalty shot does not result in a goal.
 The penalized player shall be on the penalty bench during the penalty shot.